zerowastefestival/zerowastefestival.github.io/_posts/events/2020-07-15-zero-waste-day-out-july-26.md

 ## No Contact Swap Shop

-The swapshop will be in 2 parts, on Sunday July 19th you will upload your items on our [Facebook event](https://www.facebook.com/events/1201364033563258/), and pick items uploaded by other people by commenting on their post.
+The swapshop will be in 2 parts, you can upload your items on our [Facebook event](https://www.facebook.com/events/1201364033563258/), and pick items uploaded by other people by commenting on their post.
 The Sunday of the event, July 26th, you will drop off the items of yours that were reserved, and pick up what you asked other people for at the specified times in the schedule!

 These times are: